derekkraan/horde/guides/getting_started.md

 ## Starting Horde.Registry

 Horde.DynamicSupervisor is spreading your processes out over the cluster, but how do you know where all these processes are?
 Horde.Registry is the answer.
-We want Horde.Registry to be above Horde.Supervisor in the start-up order.
+We want Horde.Registry to be above Horde.DynamicSupervisor in the start-up order.

 This is what our example above looks like with Horde.Registry added in: